janaagaard75/desert-walk-solitaire/README.md

 This opens a browser window where you can select 'Start iOS Simulator'.

-You can also install the [Expo Client](https://expo.io/tools#client) on your devices and run the app through that app.
+You can also install [Expo Go](https://expo.dev/tools) on your devices and run the app through that app.

 ## Assets